MUSA611-CPLN692-spring2020/MUSA611-CPLN692-week-10/assignment/README.md

 your application attempt to resolve or grapple with?
 How does your application speak to this problem/question?

+* The project is a map-based web dashboard to show the grocery locations in Philadelphia.
+It should allow users to see the accessibility, potential service area of each location.
+The app should also give a sense of which neighborhood faces the potential under demanded problem.

 ## The data

 Geospatial applications are all about working with data.
 What datasets